Beef and Cheese: Cooking with Local Chefs

 Watch, listen and taste as local chefs demonstrate their recipes using select Vermont cheeses and their favorite cuts of beef, and give you a chance to sample the results.
 Check out the schedule and make sure to watch your favorite chef making a sensational dish.
 (Scroll down for more information about all the participating chefs.)

-Chris leads the innovative culinary team at The Hermitage Club as Executive Chef.
+Leading the innovative culinary team at The Hermitage Club is Executive Chef Chris Bonnivier.
 Originally from Dalton, MA, Chef Bonnivier has enjoyed a career spanning over 35 years working for Michelin-rated and AAA-rated 4 & 5 star restaurants and resorts.
-With Chef Bonnivier’s seasoned talent within the Michelin-rated restaurants world and intensive experience in the culinary arena, Chef Bonnivier and his team are committed to delivering great food and service to The Hermitage Club properties’ guests.
+With Chef Bonnivier’s seasoned talent within the Michelin rated restaurants world and intensive experience in the culinary arena, Chef Bonnivier and his team are committed to delivering great food and service to The Hermitage Club properties’ guests.

 Beef & Cheese cooking demonstration sponsors: